 A few bonus benefits… it only uses one pan!
 And it heats up well the next day for lunch if you make a large enough quantity.

-If you’re looking for an alternative using cauliflower rice, check out our Hidden Cauliflower Fried Rice.
+I’ve also added instructions below for adding in a cup of cauliflower rice if you’re looking for some additional nutrients.
 Still one pan and great tasting but with a mix of regular and cauliflower rice.
 Even my husband, who’s not a huge cauliflower fan, loves it!

 Author: Healthy Gluten-Free Family

 - 1 small onion, chopped (approximately 1 cup)

 - 1 bunch green onion, chopped, white part separated from greens

 - Approx 2 cups cooked & cooled brown or white rice (I usually use day old or left over rice)

 - 1 cup finely chopped cauliflower rice, OPTIONAL (either purchase pre-packaged or make your own with a head of cauliflower, see below)